What does 'WEEN DREAM do, exactly?

 'WEEN DREAM believes it's important to "recycle" gently used Halloween costumes by giving them to kids in need.
 However, we realize that some kids need new costumes for medical reasons (such as kids with weakened immune systems, respiratory issues, or kids with physical disabilities that affect their ability to wear certain clothing items).
 Also, there are some kids in our program for whom we simply don't have a good gently used costume match.
 That's where Pumpkin Patch comes in!

 All of our 'WEENSTERS who need a new costume are added to our Pumpkin Patch program in the hopes that someone will sponsor that child by purchasing a new costume for him or her.

 You or your business can be a Pumpkin Patch sponsor from anywhere in America next Halloween, and you can sponsor one or several kids.
 Email firstname.lastname@example.org to sign up.

 How can I apply to get a free 'WEEN DREAM costume for my child?

-Each year, we open the application process in June or July and keep it open through mid-August.
+Each year, we open the costume application process in late summer and keep it open through Labor Day.
 For families, applications are located on our website and must be submitted electronically.
 There is a separate application process for groups/teachers seeking costumes for multiple children.
 Please check back on our website in July 2018 for details.

 What does ‘WEEN DREAM do with costumes that aren’t matched to a child?